Quick summary: How to build a simple website on WordPress

 Once you have completed the above, your post and page URLS will look like this: yourwebsite.com/seo-friendly-url

-Install The Yoast SEO Plugin
+Install the Yoast SEO plugin

 The last thing I do when I build a website or when managing any of clients SEO packages is install Yoast SEO.
 This is a lifesaver plugin that helps you optimise your website from top to bottom and make it as SEO friendly as possible.